blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![](Exercise4images/media/image6.png)

-8. Select **SQLVM-01** for the Target virtual machine, and select **ipconfig1** (10.0.1.4) for the Network IP configuration.
+8. Select **CloudShopSQL** for the Target virtual machine, and select **ipconfig1** (10.0.1.4) for the Network IP configuration.

     ![](Exercise4images/media/image7.png)

-9. Repeat steps 7-8 to add **SQLVM-02**.
+9. Repeat steps 7-8 to add **CloudShopSQL2**.
 DO NOT ADD THE WITNESSVM to the backend pool.
 Click OK then wait for the load balancer to complete the update.